leeh7/dl-paylocity-challenge/README.md

 When planning structure of code for project, first task was to identify main entities/objects (thinking with OOP principles) being used to create needed classes based on the ask.

+Used getters and setters when needed in Employee + Dependent classes to enforce sense of encapsulation + create intermeidate point to access/manipulate properties.

 From there, I identified the need for an Employee and Dependent class.
 Both classes share first + last name, but Employee class also includes `dependents` property to contain list of associated Dependents.